adarshahelvar/MERN_Ecommerce_redux/READEME.md

+BACKEND SHOULD START WITH "NPM RUN DEV
+FRONTEND SHOULD START WITH "NPM START "

 inside config.env place your testing mailid with password.
 DO NOT PLACE YOUR PRIMARY OR ANY VALUABLE MAILID INSIDE CONFIG FILE.
 SMPT_MAIL = tempmail@gmail.com